Skip to content

 What is the longer-term trend?

-Ratings have been relatively stable since 2018 when the initial programme of inspections under a new ratings framework was completed, though there has been a small overall improvement, with the percentage of inspected services rated good or outstanding increasing from 80.9% in April 2018 to 83.2% in April 2023.
+Ratings have been relatively stable since 2018 when the initial programme of inspections under the then ratings framework (the predecessor to the current SAF) was completed.
+Overall, there has been a small overall improvement, with the percentage of inspected services rated good or outstanding increasing marginally from 80.9% in April 2018 to 82.4% in April 2024.

 What explains the trends?

-The very similar pattern of results for quality ratings from April 2021 to April 2023 in part reflects the fact that in March 2020, due to Covid-19, the CQC paused routine inspections.
+The very similar pattern of results for quality ratings from April 2021 to April 2024 in part reflects the fact that fewer ratings were published during this period than previously.
+In March 2020, due to Covid-19, the CQC paused routine inspections.
 Instead, it focused its activity on services where there was a risk to people’s safety and on inspections to assess care homes’ infection, prevention and control measures.
-These inspections did not result in ratings and, as a result, far fewer ratings have been published in recent years – only 6,784 in 2022/23 compared to 13,505 in 2019/20.
+These inspections did not result in ratings and, as a result, far fewer ratings were published – only 6,784 in 2022/23 compared to 13,505 in 2019/20.

 What has happened in 2023/24?